dart-lang/language/working/augmentation-libraries/feature-specification.md

 }
 ```

-Variable declarations themselves can't be directly augmented, with the exception
+Variable declarations themselves can't be augmented (by variables, getters, or
-of abstract fields.
+setters), with the exception of abstract instance variable declarations.

 *A variable declaration implicitly has code for the synthesized getter and
 setter that access and modify the underlying backing storage.
 Since we don't
 allow augmentations to replace code, that implies that augmentations can't
 change variables.
 So we don't allow them to be augmented.*

-#### Abstract fields
+#### Abstract instance variables

 Dart supports `abstract` field declarations.
 They are syntactic sugar for
 declaring an abstract getter with an optional abstract setter if the variable is